BC Employment and Assistance Act

 Commencing an appeal

-21 (1) A person who has a right of appeal to the tribunal must commence the appeal in the prescribed manner within 7 business days of the date the person receives notice of the decision being appealed.
+21 (1) A person who has a right of appeal to the tribunal must commence the appeal within the prescribed time limits and in accordance with the prescribed rules.

-(2) If a person who has a right of appeal to the tribunal does not commence an appeal within the period specified under subsection (1),
+(2) If a person who has a right of appeal to the tribunal does not commence an appeal within the applicable time limits,

 (a) the person is deemed to have accepted the minister's decision, and